Adam-Alive/london-outdoor-sculpture/README.md

 ### Acknowledgements

-- I would like to thank my Code Institute mentor, [Martina Terlevic ](https://github.com/SephTheOverwitch), for her guidance and support throughout the development of this project.
+- I would like to thank my Code Institute mentor, Mitko Bachvarov, for his guidance and support throughout the development of this project.